jackhman/sergio-martin-rubio-site/_posts/2019-10-10-automated-dependency-updates-with-dependabot.md

 6.Run Dependabot and review PR.
 A relevant branch name, PR title, comment and labels are created.

 {% include elements/figure.html image="https://lh3.googleusercontent.com/cnB2V_3V22hqUt4vH57167KfX-bKA7Z75523xiZfIdwbvGnx5ykJNBaHiqGLDHRujoVP_nUSZ7-9s5C6kw=w800-no-tmp.jpg" caption="Depedabot Project Settings" %}

+## Advance Integrations

+Dependabot can be also used by itself.
+The oficial repository provides a script to run it with Docker or have a repository dedicated to the script and configure a GitLab CI pipeline to run it periodically.